OSeMOSYS/otoole/docs/index.rst

 ===========================================

-**otoole**, or **O**\ SeMOSYS **tool**\ s for **e**\ nergy work, is a Python package which provides a command-line interface for users of OSeMOSYS.
+**otoole**, or **O**\ SeMOSYS **tool**\ s for **e**\ nergy work, is a Python package which provides a command-line interface and Python API for users of OSeMOSYS.
 The aim of the package is to provide commonly used pre- and post-processing steps when working with OSeMOSYS models.
 Specifically, ``otoole`` allows the user to convert between data formats, process solutions, and visualise the reference energy system.